-2.2.1 Options for Single Raw Image Files

-HDR rendering using the Details Enhancer method makes any noise present in the image much more visible, so it is a good idea to use noise reduction when merging photos for use with that HDR rendering method.

-convert the Raw data.
+Some Presets, particularly those in the "Artistic" style, make any noise present in the image much more visible.
+This is why it is a good idea to use noise reduction before adjusting the image, especially when processing a single image convert the Raw data.
 The following options are available for pre-processing the Raw data.

-The Reduce noise before rendering option processes the converted Raw file with a high-quality noise reduction algorithm.
-It is checked by default as reducing noise is always recommended when processing
+The Reduce noise option processes the converted Raw file with a high-quality noise reduction algorithm.
+It is checked by default as reducing noise is always recommended when processing Raw files.

-Raw files.
 The Strength slider lets you increase or decrease the strength of the noise reduction relative to the automatically determined value based on the noise level in the image.
 Values range from 50% to 150%.
 Enable Exposure Fusion allows a single image to be processed using Fusion methods.
 Normally, Fusion methods only apply to multiple image sets.
-This option will split the single Raw file into darker and lighter images, which can then be rendered using Exposure Fusion-based presets, such as the 'Natural' preset, for instance.
+This option will split the single Raw file into darker and lighter images, which can then be adjusted using Exposure Fusion-based presets, such as the 'Natural' preset, for instance.